tridge/cuav/capturescripts/RasPi/README.txt

 -----------Running-----------
 Run start_rpi_capture.sh to start the capture
-Run stop.sh to stop all capture processes
+Run ../stop.sh to stop all capture processes
-Run clear_images.sh to delete all captured images from the Pi
+Run ../clear_images.sh to delete all captured images from the Pi

 Note a telemetry stream will be available over the Zerotier IP.
 Connect to it via "mavproxy.py --master=udpout:<Pi Zerotier IP>:14550"